danielsaidi/DeckKit/README.md

 This repo contains a very basic, universal demo app that runs on iOS 14 and macOS 11.

-Just open the `DeckKitDemo` project and run the app on either platform.
+Just open the `Demo` project and run the app on either platform.

 The library could run on tvOS as well, but the demo currently has no tvOS app.